 However, sitting too straight in your wheelchair can be just as detrimental as slouching.
 If you lean too far forwards, you’ll be fighting to get your balance right all day.

-Tilting your backrest back by just a few degrees will keep your body aligned and at the right angle, eliminating this problem.
+Tilting your backrest back by just a few degrees will keep your body aligned and at the right angle without reclining you all the way, eliminating this problem.

 Invest in Lateral Side Supports